and Billy E

 Backing Up Your Studs

 We cannot stress enough how important it is to back up your stud players.
 Backing them up provides insurance in the event of injuries, and just as importantly prevents other owners in your league from swarming in and taking the backup of your injured stud.
 This is also called handcuffing, with some handcuff moves being more essential than others.
-One of the top handcuffs for 2010 will be Chester Taylor of Chicago.
-He has performed very well when handed the pigskin in Minnesota, and could make a nice impact in fantasy leagues if moved into the starting role if Matt Forte either goes down with an injury or gravely struggles and is forced to ride the pine.
-One of the biggest handcuffs in recent memory was Larry Johnson of Kansas City, who tore up the league down the stretch of the 2005 season when Priest Holmes got hurt.
+One of the top handcuffs for 2016 will be DeAngeo Williams.
 It is most important to back up your stud running backs, and less so for wide receivers.
 Lastly, it is only advised to back up a quarterback if his backup is capable of strong production as a starter and if you can afford an extra roster spot to hold him.
 If you can carry at least 3 QBs and your top QBs backup is decent and the offense scores good points, I'd usually have him on my team as insurance.

 We do not advocate taking a quarterback early in drafts.
 For one, there is plenty of talent to go around because most leagues only start one.
 So in a 12-team league, you are very likely to land a top-12 quarterback unless an owner or two decides to add their backup early.
 And if they do reach for their backup early –- it will only leave more talent at other positions, like running back and receiver.
 There is one exception of course.
 If you play in a quarterback-heavy league where touchdown passes are worth six or more points, in which case it is a good idea to target one of the better gunslingers earlier.

 Also, we advise not to draft a quarterback and a receiver from the same team.
-It is nice when Drew Brees and Marques Colston have a huge game, but they will burn you on weeks when the Saints are slowed down by the opposing defense, or when they decide to heavily pound the ball on the ground.
+It is nice when Matt Ryan and Julio Jones have a huge game, but they will burn you on weeks when the Falcons are slowed down by the opposing defense, or when they decide to heavily pound the ball on the ground.

 Drafting Kickers and Defenses